badlydrawnrob/python-playground/building-with-fast-api/README.md

 > I really don't want to use Python's OOP style very much.
 > The book is a bit sloppy in places with conflicting instructions.

+1. `json` is preferrable to `.jinja` (at scale)[^4] (just use Elm?)
+2. Try to avoid "magic" Python that isn't transferable
+    - Features like `@classmethod`, `response_model=` are handy but not portable
+3. Aim to keep your models, SQL, data, and code as simple as possible
+    - If you're unsure about something, possibly best to leave it out.

+## Elm -vs- Python

 Whereas Elm has a central `Model` (generally) to work from and uses modules and functions, Python has instances of classes which (I think) are stateful.
 It feels like Python adds a whole lot of mess to the code base.